Tuesday, May 8, 2012

 Posted by D. Daniel Sokol

-Aamir Rafique Hashmi, National University of Singapore has written on Competition and Innovation: The Inverted-U Relationship Revisited.
+Aamir Rafique Hashmi, National University of Singapore has posted Competition and Innovation: The Inverted-U Relationship Revisited.

-ABSTRACT: I re-examine the inverted-U relationship between competition and innovation (originally modeled and tested by Aghion et al. (2005)) by using data from publicly traded manufacturing firms in the US.
-I control for the possible endogeneity of competition by using various measures of foreign competition as instruments.
-I find a positive relationship between competition (as measured by the inverse of markups) and innovation (as measured by citation-weighted patents).
-The positive relationship is robust to many alternative assumptions and specifications.
-To reconcile the positive relationship in the US data with the inverted-U relationship that Aghion et al. (2005) find in the UK data, I modify their theoretical model and show that the modified model can explain both positive and inverted-U relationships.
-The key theoretical assumption is that the US manufacturing industries are technologically more neck-and-neck than their counterparts in the UK.
-There is some, though not strong, support for this assumption in the data.
+ABSTRACT: I re-examine the inverted-U relationship between competition and innovation (originally modeled and tested by Aghion et al. (2005) by using data from publicly traded manufacturing firms in the US.
+I control for the possible endogeneity of competition by using a trade-weighted average of industry exchange rates as the instrument.
+I find a mildly negative relationship between competition (as measured by the inverse of markups) and innovation (as measured by citation-weighted patents).
+The relationship is robust to many alternative assumptions and specifications.
+To reconcile the mildly negative relationship in the US data with the inverted-U relationship that Aghion et al. (2005) find in the UK data, I modify their theoretical model and show that the modified model can explain both negative and inverted-U relationships.
+The key theoretical assumption is that the UK manufacturing industries are technologically more neck-and-neck than their counterparts in the US.
+I find support for this assumption in the data.